Image Credit: Getty Images / AfricaImages

 I first ask myself if I’m drinking enough water.
 Water may help people lose or maintain a healthy weight, possibly because we eat less when we’re well-hydrated.

 I always keep a bottle of water near me.
-I find that flavored water often quashes a craving.
-But be careful about artificial flavorings because they can trigger a migraine.
+I find that drinking flavored water often quashes a craving.
+But be careful about artificial flavorings, because they can trigger a migraine.

 Infuse your water with fresh or frozen fruit to give it a flavor boost!
 My favorite add-ins are lime, lemon, strawberry, and pineapple.